 - Includes the net asset value of BREIF and Blackstone Real Estate Income Fund II. - "ITD Return" reflects annualized performance of BREIF II and the indices from the inception of BREIF II on April 1, 2014 to the end of the time period shown.
-"MTD Return" reflects BREIF II's return for the month of this Investment Summary.
+"MTD Return" reflects BREIF II's return for the month of this - Investment Summary.
 For more information, please see "Important Information and Disclosures".

-Reflects performance of BREIF Blackstone Real Estate Income Fund II.
+Reflects performance of Blackstone Real Estate Income Fund II.
 The returns presented are based on pricing information provided by pricing vendors, dealer quotes and other secondary price inputs.
-This performance information is unaudited and is subject to change. - Performance is net of management fees, accrued incentive fees, distribution and servicing fees and expenses.
-Performance does not include a deduction of the maximum sales charge (up to 3.00%), which would lower the - performance shown.
+This performance information is unaudited and is subject to change.

+Performance is net of management fees, accrued incentive fees, distribution and servicing fees and expenses.
+Performance does not include a deduction of the maximum sales charge (up to 3.00%), which would lower the - performance shown - performance shown.
 Represents leverage incurred by the Master Fund through the use of reverse repurchase agreements over the Fund's total assets.
 Please refer to footnote 6 for further information.
 The Master Fund incurs leverage, primarily through the use of reverse repurchase agreements and also the use of derivative instruments, as part of its investment strategy.
-1940 Act Leverage is calculated in a manner consistent with the Investment Company Act of 1940, as amended (the "1940 Act"), as follows: (x) "senior securities" under the 1940 Act over (y) the Fund's total assets, less liabilities and indebtedness not represented by "senior securities."
-"Senior securities" generally consist of (i) traditional borrowings such as loans or notes and (ii) effective forms of leverage such as reverse repurchase agreements or derivatives to the extent not offset or covered by segregated cash or liquid assets in accordance with applicable SEC guidance.
-As of October 31, 2020, the Master Fund had \$195 million of segregated cash and liquid assets in excess of reverse repurchase agreements, derivatives and the amount of other leverage required to be covered, resulting in a 1940 Act senior securities balance of zero, or 0.0% of total assets.
-For more information, please see "Important Information and Disclosures Glossary of Terms 1940 Act
+1940 Act Leverage is calculated in a manner consistent with the Investment Company Act of 1940, as amended (the "1940 Act"), as follows: (x) "senior securities" under the 1940 Act over (y) the Fund's total assets, less liabilities and indebtedness not represented by "senior securities" generally consist of (i) traditional borrowings such as loans or notes and (ii) effective forms of leverage such as reverse repurchase agreements or derivatives to the extent not offset or covered by segregated cash or liquid assets in accordance with applicable SEC guidance.
+As of December 31, 2020, the Master Fund had \$362 million of segregated cash and liquid assets and no repurchase agreement exposure.
+For more information, please see "Important Information and Disclosures Glossary of Terms Hedged Duration".

-- Leverage: For more information, please see "Important Information and Disclosures Glossary of Terms Hedged Duration".
 For more information, please see "Important Information and Disclosures Glossary of Terms Derivatives".

-Totals may not sum to 100% due to rounding.
+Totals many not sum to 100% due to rounding.